Cancer Control and Population Sciences

 Collaboration among leading experts in multidisciplinary areas of research is the cornerstone of City of Hope’s elite designation as a Comprehensive Cancer Center by the National Cancer Institute.
 The Cancer Control and Population Sciences Program is a major weapon in the Center’s fight against cancer.
 We will not surrender.

-Program Co-Leaders Arti Hurria, M.D. and Susan L. Neuhausen, Ph.D., lead a team of prominent clinical, translational and basic scientific researchers with a broad spectrum of expertise who are committed toward a common goal.
+Program Leader Susan L. Neuhausen, Ph.D., leads a team of prominent clinical, translational and basic scientific researchers with a broad spectrum of expertise who are committed toward a common goal.
 Because of them, City of Hope is proud to be in the forefront of advancement in cancer control and population sciences.